If you’ve forgotten your TNG admin login, here are a few things you can try to regain access to your site:

 1. Go to the TNG login page (either on the public side or the admin side) and use the form there to ask TNG to email you your username or (if you know that already) a new password (your password is encrypted in the database, so it can’t send you that).
 The message should arrive within a minute or two.
 If you don’t see it, that could mean that you never entered an email address, or your address has changed since you set up your account, or maybe that your host is not allowing TNG to send email.
 In any case, if the mail doesn’t arrive, you’ll need to try something else.

 2. Log in to your site control panel (not part of TNG) and find a tool there called phpMyAdmin (ask your provider to point you to it if you don’t see it right away).
 Launch that tool, then find your database on the left side and click on it to select it.
 Once the tables appear, click on the tng_users table to display all of your user accounts.
-At this point you have two choices:
+At this point you have three choices:

 2a.
 Delete all of the records in the tng_users table.
 Once that’s done, you’ll be able to enter the TNG admin menu without a login (so do it quick and recreate your accounts).